-- Grievant's name, address, e-mail address and phone number. - A full description of the problem. - A description of what efforts have been made to resolve the issue informally. - A statement of the remedy requested.
+- Grievant's name, address, email address, and phone number. - · A full description of the problem. - A description of what efforts have been made to resolve the issue informally. - A statement of the remedy requested.

-The formal complaint can be filed by email compliance@lafilm.edu or call (323) 769-2850.
+The formal complaint can be filed by email at compliance@lafilm.edu or by calling 323.769.2850.